section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 Bubble sort has the following performance cases:

-- Worst-case time complexity of Big O n ^2.
+- Worst-case time complexity of Big O n^2.
 Requires n steps to sort an array of n elements.

 - Average-case time complexity of Big theta n ^ 2.
 Requires n steps to sort an array of n elements.